-The Navy ordered USS GERMANTOWN March 26, 1982.
-Four years later, on Feb.
-8, 1986, the ship was commissioned.
-It played a significant role during Operations Desert Shield and Desert Storm.
-The ship participated in mock amphibious assaults in the United Arab Emirates after the start of the air war in preparation for a possible amphibious assault.
+On March 26, 1982, the Navy ordered USS Germantown and later on Feb.
+8, 1986 she was commissioned.
+She played a significant role during Operations Desert Shield and Desert Storm.
+She participated in mock amphibious assaults in the United Arab Emirates after the start of the air war in preparation for a possible amphibious assault.

-Commissioned on February 8, 1986, USS GERMANTOWN is the second ship of the WHIDBEY ISLAND class dock landing ships, and the first assigned to the Pacific Fleet.
-The WHIDBEY ISLAND class LSD was specifically designed to operate with the Navy’s new Landing Craft Air Cushion assault craft and can carry more LCAC’s than any other Navy ship.
-GERMANTOWN was the first LSD to deploy with this new weapon system in 1987.
+On February 8, 1986, USS Germantown was commissioned is the second ship of the Whidbey Island-class dock landing ships, and the first to be assigned to the Pacific Fleet.
+The Whidbey Island-class LSD was specifically designed to operate with the Navy’s new Landing Craft Air Cushion assault craft and can carry more LCAC’s than any other naval ship.
+She was the first LSD to deploy with this new weapon system in 1987.

-On 1 December 1990, GERMANTOWN departed San Diego enroute to the Arabian Gulf as part of the largest West Coast amphibious task force since 1965.
-The ship played a significant role during Operations DESERT SHIELD and DESERT STORM, conducting mock amphibious assaults in the United Arab Emirates in preparation for a possible landing as part of DESERT STORM.
+On December 1, 1990, she departed from San Diego for the Arabian Gulf as part of the largest West Coast amphibious task force since 1965.
+The ship played a significant role during Operations Desert Shield and Desert Storm conducting mock amphibious assaults in the United Arab Emirates.

-Shortly after returning from DESERT STORM, GERMANTOWN shifted her homeport to Sasebo, Japan.
-There she operated as a forward deployed asset in the Navy’s Seventh Fleet until she was relieved on August 16, 2002 by USS HARPERS FERRY (LSD 49).
-GERMANTOWN returned to San Diego, CA, where she underwent a $25 million overhaul.
+Shortly after returning from Desert Storm, the dock landing ship shifted her homeport to Sasebo, Japan.
+There she operated as a forward deployed asset in the Navy’s Seventh Fleet until she was relieved on August 16, 2002 by USS Harpers Ferry (LSD 49).
+She then returned to San Diego where she underwent a $25 million overhaul.

-GERMANTOWN deployed again in February 2006 to the Arabian Gulf in support of operation ENDURING FREEDOM carrying Marines of the 11th MEU to Kuwait.
-She assisted Iraq in the North Arabian Gulf by responding to an oil fire on the Khwar Al Amaya Oil Terminal and by querying vessels before they entered Iraqi waters.
-GERMANTOWN constantly contributed to coalition objectives by conducting presence Operations throughout the Arabian Gulf before returning to her homeport in August 2006.
+The dock landing ship deployed again in February 2006 to the Arabian Gulf in support of operation Enduring Freedom where she was carried Marines of the 11th MEU to Kuwait.
+She assisted Iraq in the North Arabian Gulf by responding to an oil fire on the Khwar Al Amaya Oil Terminal.
+She constantly contributed to coalition objectives by conducting presence Operations throughout the Arabian Gulf before returning back to her homeport in August 2006.

 Focused in the center of the insignia is a black eagle symbolizing the country of Germany.
 Early immigrants from Germany settled outside Philadelphia to form the community of Germantown.
 The keystone on the eagle refers to the State of Pennsylvania.
 The wavy form encompassed in the keystone is symbolic of a spring at the site of the Battle of Germantown.
 Water from the spring was used to christen the first ship named for Germantown.
 The eagle is armed in red and gold, referring to the Marine Corps in support of the ship's amphibious assault missions.